DeisData/deisdata.github.io/shell/alter-dir/index.md

 ### Challenge Project
-Before heading on a trip, you want to back up your data and send some datasets to ford.
+Before heading on a trip, you want to back up your data and send some datasets to Ford.
 Fill in the following commands to get the job done.
 First, let's set up a directory and files.
 ```bash
 # Hashtag denotes a comment.
 The line will be skipped